wptrainingteam/managing-spam-on-a-site/README.md

 ## Description

-Learn why spam is a problem for all WordPress sites, why you should control it and learn tips to manage it.
+Learn why spam is a problem for all WordPress sites, why you should control it ans how and learn tips to manage it.

 ## Objectives

 *   Students will understand the problems that spam comments may have on a site aswell acquire the skills in order to chnage site settings to control spam.

 ## Prerequisite Skills